krismarie98/Election_Analysis/README.md

 ### - Which county had the largest number of votes?
 ####    Denver had the largest number of votes.
 ### - Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+####    There were a total of three candidates, Raymond Anthony Doane had 3.1% of the total votes at 11,606 votes.
+Next there is Diana DeGette with 272,892 votes which is 73.8% of the votes.
+Last there is candidate Charles Casper Stockham.
+Stockham had 23.0% of the votes whcih was a total of 85,213 votes.
+### - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+####    Diana DeGette won the election with a total of 272,982 votes equally to 73.8 of the total votes.
+## Election-Audit Summary:
+#### With the amount of data that results in an election it is imperitive that tools are created to make processing that data efficient.
+Using this code will allow for data to be processed faster and with more accuracy than if done by people.
+This script can be modified to work with other elections for example if the elections involved states they could be added into the script.
+Additionally there could be a part of teh script that looked at what party the candidate was in.